ivantcholakov/starter-public-edition-3/README.md

 Have a look at the files .htaccess and robots.txt and adjust them for your site.
 The PHP configuration files of the application you may find at platform/application/config/ folder.
+Also, the common PHP configuration files you may find at platform/common/config/ folder.

 The platform auto-detects its base URL address nevertheless its public part is on the document root of the web-server or not.
 I don't expect you to be forced to set it up manually within platform/application/config/config.php.